Turbulence 2025 - Brooklyn Botanic Garden

 A dark haired woman in a shiny black jacket in front of a book display

-Suchi Reddy, fellow of The American Institute of Architects (AIA), is an architect, designer, and artist based in NYC.
+Suchi Reddy, fellow of the American Institute of Architects (AIA), is an architect, designer, and artist based in NYC.
 In 2002, she founded Reddymade, which focuses on public art installations, large-scale commercial spaces, and residential projects.
 Guided by her mantra “form follows feeling,” Reddy’s architectural and artistic practice is informed by her research on neuroaesthetics, which examines the impact our environments have on the brain and body.

 Artist website: rmdny.com